quark20hq/quark20/README.md

 # quark20
-We are building a digital world of freedom based on onchain assets and metaverse experiences.
+We are building a digital world of freedom based on onchain assets and metaverse experiences with qAI.
 We will publish our works here as we make progress.
 Stay tuned at https://quark20.com and join our [Discord](https://discord.gg/Y7AwD7tpS9)

 ## Onchain metaverse assets (w.
 ARC builder save/load access):
 - Nakamoto Matrix parcel collection (built on Bitmap, center Matrix City in Blocks Of Bitcoin): https://magiceden.us/ordinals/marketplace/nakamotomatrix